mrehkopf/n64rgb-1/README.md

 ### IGR (In Game Routines)

 To use this firmware (and therefore the IGRs) pin 100 of the CPLD (pad *A*) has to be connected to the communication wire of controller 1.
 On the controller port this is the middle pin, which is connected to pin 16 of the PIF-NUS (PIFP-NUS) on most consoles.
-Check this before solderinga wire to the PIF-NUS.
+Check this before soldering a wire to the PIF-NUS.

 Three functunalities are implemented: toggle de-blur feature and the 15bit mode (see above) as well as resetting the console.
 To use the reset functionality please connect pin 1 OR pin 99 of the CPLD (pad *M*) to the PIF-NUS pin 27.

+The button combination are as follows:
-The reset is initiated by pressing A + B + D-Pad down + D-Pad right + L + R together.
+- reset the console: A + B + D-Pad dw + D-Pad ri + L + R
+- (de)activate De-Blur: (see section above)
+- (de)activate 15bit mode: (see section above)

 However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
 This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)